SFStefenon/MCOMFS/README.md

 ---

-, and it is organized as follows:
+Initially, an analysis is performed to evaluate the standard model.
+Then the definition of the optimized model setup is handled through multi-criteria optimization, and finally, the statistical analysis and benchmarking are conducted.
+The proposed MCOMFS algorithm is organized as follows:

 > **Loading:** Load the libraries, load the dataset, and preprocessing.